Manitoba Métis Federation

-The Manitoba Métis Federation (MMF) is a federally recognized Métis organization provincially incorporated in Manitoba, Canada, on 28 December 1967.
+The Manitoba Métis Federation (MMF) is a federally recognized Métis government.
 Its current president is David Chartrand.
-In September of 2021, the MMF withdrew from the Métis National Council, due to that organization's failure to uphold the 2002 nationally accepted definition of Métis.
+In September 2021, the MMF withdrew from the Métis National Council, due to that organization's failure to uphold the 2002 nationally accepted definition of Métis.

 Leadership

 The first non-elected Board of Directors was Adam Cuthand, Joe Keeper and Alfred Disbrowe.

 The successive presidents of the MMF have been the following.

 Activities

 During the COVID-19 pandemic, MMF received a $460,200 grant from the Public Health Agency of Canada's Immunization Partnership Fund to increase acceptance of COVID-19 vaccines among Métis citizens in Manitoba.